 From there, your guide will recommend additional ways to explore the Navy’s legacy at Liberty Station, along with how to enjoy the area’s many cultural organizations or provide information on its many restaurants.

-Inclusions: Local English-speaking guide, 2 sliders OR 1 sandwich, OR 1 slider and 1 soda (or comparable snack), certificate of graduation.
+Inclusions: Local English-speaking guide, combination of sliders and drinks (or comparable snack), certificate of graduation.